durbanlegend/thag_rs/README.md

 ## Why "thag"?

 After the late Thag Simmons.
-A stone-age power tool for the grug brained developer.
+A stone-age power tool for the grug brained developer to beat Rust code into submission.
 Short, sharp, and it gets the job done.

 ## Related projects

 (Hat-tip to the author of `rust-script`)

+* `cargo-script` - The Rust RFC Book `https://rust-lang.github.io/rfcs/3424-cargo-script.html`
 * `evcxr` - Perhaps the most well-known Rust REPL.
-* `cargo-script` - Rust script runner (unmaintained project).
+* `cargo-script` - (Unrelated to the Rust RFC one).
+Rust script runner (unmaintained project).
-* `rust-script` - maintained fork of cargo-script.
+* `rust-script` - maintained fork of the preceding cargo-script.
-* `cargo-eval` - maintained fork of cargo-script.
+* `cargo-eval` - maintained fork of the preceding cargo-script.
 * `cargo-play` - local Rust playground.
 * `irust` - limited Rust REPL.
 * `runner` - experimental tool for running Rust snippets without Cargo, exploring dynamic vs static linking for speed.
 I have an extensively modified fork of this crate on GitHub, but I highly recommend using the current `thag_rs` crate rather than that fork.
 * `cargo-script-mvs` - RFC demo.

+There is more discussion of prior art at the Rust RFC link.

 ## License